ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## 2. The Core Formula and Its Components
 ### A Functional Formula for Optimizing Transformation
-To move this model from descriptive to predictive, we can express the core dynamics in a heuristic formula that seeks to define the Probability of successful Alpha-Function activation, P(α).
+To move this model from descriptive to **action-guiding**, we can express the core dynamics in a heuristic formula that describes the **likelihood conditions** for Alpha-Function activation, P(alpha).
 Full formula:
 P(α) = (S\_e × S\_t) / \|D-C\|
 Where: